Carl Van Horn: Racing career

-Carl Van Horn got his start in racing in 1951 at the East Stroudsburg Speedway, Pennsylvania.
+Van Horn got his start in racing in 1951 at the East Stroudsburg Speedway, Pennsylvania.
 Van Horn's 16-year-old brother built a car, but was too young to drive, and "Fuzzy" was pressed into service when another driver could not get the car up to speed.
 It took four years before he got his first victory, but he went on to become was one of the most successful dirt track drivers in the Mid-Atlantic states.

 Van Horn competed at the Vineland, Alcyon (Pitman), and Harmony Speedways in New Jersey, Lebanon Valley Speedway in New York, and Reading Fairgrounds Speedway in Pennsylvania.
 Van Horn won track championships at Orange County Fair Speedway in Middletown, New York, and Nazareth Speedway, Pennsylvania.
 He made one start in the NASCAR Cup Series at Pocono Raceway in 1975.

 Van Horn was inducted in the Northeast Dirt Modified Hall of Fame in 2008 and the Eastern Press Motorsports Association in 2009.